 Every poultry house and poultry run shall be maintained in good repair and in a clean condition, free from any offensive smell or overflow, and free from vermin.

-Where an authorised officer considers the keeping of chickens has become, or is likely to become, a nuisance or potential danger to any person, they may serve a notice requiring the owner or occupier of the premises to:
+Where an authorised officer considers the keeping of poultry has become, or is likely to become, a nuisance or potential danger to any person, they may serve a notice requiring the owner or occupier of the premises to:

-relocate the chickens to another area on the premises; and/or
+relocate the poultry to another area on the premises; and/or

-reduce the maximum number of chickens allowed on the premises; and/or
+reduce the maximum number of poultry allowed on the premises; and/or

-remove some or all of the existing chickens from the premises; and/or
+remove some or all of the existing poultry from the premises; and/or

 do any other thing that, in the opinion of the officer, may reduce the nuisance or potential danger.

-Any person, owner or occupier of a premises who receives a notice under clause SHoulmust, without delay comply with the notice.
+Any person, owner or occupier of a premises who receives a notice under clause 7.7 must comply with the notice within fourteen days or as it is considered reasonable by an authorised officer.

 Bee keeping – special requirements